- Home

 Respondus LockDown Browser Information for Students

-Here's another video option from Respondus, titled "Introduction to Respondus LockDown Browser for Students" that may provide you additional information about the online testing platform.
+Watch "Introduction to Respondus LockDown Browser for Students" (Respondus video) that may provide you additional information about the online testing platform.

 Respondus LockDown is available on all Navarro College open lab and library computers, including Testing Center locations.
 An appointment may be required.